 |2019||Royal Brunei Land Forces (Paratroopers)||Brunei|

-Also, Check latest Army jobs at: Join Pak Army
+Also, Check the latest Army jobs at: Join Pak Army

 History of Resolution Pakistan Day